bolgovr/broom/README.md

 if set to `true`, Broom will look for functions that executes more than Broom.timeLimit mseconds and output into console it's name and arguments.

 ###Broom.timeLimit
-max function executing time in milliseconds.
+max execution time in milliseconds for single function.

 #Licence